NatiTsegaye/ML4PC/week3/README.md

-In addition to LEDs attached to my arduino board, I am also interested in the output being a web based.
+In addition to LEDs attached to my arduino board, I am also interested in the output being web based.
 This week's assignment was a small demonstration for that.